 there is no specification of how many times function

 The most important extension to the original format of Cachegrind is the ability to specify call relationship among functions.
 More generally, you specify associations among positions.
 For this, the second part of the file also can contain association specifications.
 These look similar to position specifications, but consist of two lines.
 For calls, the format looks like

-calls=(Call Count) (Destination position) (Source position) (Inclusive cost of call)
+calls=(Call Count) (Target position) (Source position) (Inclusive cost of call)

 The destination only specifies subpositions like line number.
 Therefore, to be able to specify a call to another function in another source file, you have to precede the above lines with a "cfn=" specification for the name of the called function, and optionally a "cfi=" specification if the function is in another source file ("cfl=" is an alternative specification for "cfi=" because of historical reasons, and both should be supported by format readers).
 The second line looks like a regular cost line with the difference that inclusive cost spent inside of the function call has to be specified.

 Other associations are for example (conditional) jumps.
 See the reference below for details.